MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-visual-elements-for-reports.md

 ![Screenshot of a visual, showing the header at the bottom of the visual.](media/desktop-visual-elements-for-reports/visual-elements-for-reports_08.png)

-Each visual also has a card in the **Formatting** section of the **Visualizations** pane called **Visual header**.
+Each visual also has a card in the **Formatting** section of the **Visualizations** pane called **Header icons**.
 You can adjust all sorts of characteristics of the visual header.

 ![Screenshot shows formatting options for the Visual header.](media/desktop-visual-elements-for-reports/visual-elements-for-reports_09.png)

 > [!NOTE]
 > The visibility of toggles don't affect your report when you're authoring or editing the report.
 You must publish the report and view it in reading mode to see the effect.
-This behavior ensures that the many options provided in visual headers are important during editing, especially warning icons that alert you to issues while editing.
+This behavior ensures that the many options provided in visual headers are visible during editing, especially warning icons that alert you to issues while editing.

-For reports that only appear in the **Power BI service**, you can adjust the use of visual headers by going to **My Workspace > Reports**, selecting a report, and then choosing the **Settings** icon.
-There you see settings for the report for which you selected **Settings** and you can adjust the settings from there, as shown in the following image.
+For reports that only appear in the **Power BI service**, you can adjust the use of visual headers by going to **My Workspace**, selecting **More options** next to the report, and then choosing **Settings**.
+There you see settings for the report for which you selected **Settings**.
+You can adjust the settings from there, under **Visual options**, as shown in the following image.

 ![Screenshot of the settings for a report in the Power BI service.](media/desktop-visual-elements-for-reports/visual-elements-for-reports_10.png)